 Our overall conceptual model focuses on three key drivers of change in the HBR ecosystem-- changing atmospheric chemistry, changing climate, and changing biota.
 These three changes are in some ways intertwined (e.g., climate change or air pollution can change the biota), but they provide a useful structure for grouping the broad range of HBR research into themes.
 These drivers of change cause perturbations in the interacting ecosystem processes of biogeochemistry, hydrology, vegetation dynamics, and food webs, and the responses may vary across the landscape because of the characteristics of the geophysical and historical template (FIG. 1).
 Understanding the variation imposed by this template is an important cross-cutting theme of HBR research.
-While bedrock and topography are essentially fixed on ecological time scales, other aspects of the spatial template can vary in response to disturbances.
+While soil parent materials and topography are essentially fixed on ecological time scales, other aspects of the spatial template can vary in response to disturbances.

 In previous cycles of the HBR-LTER we have used “Forest Disturbance” to describe processes such as forest harvesting and windstorms that damage forest structure.
 Here we have broadened this category to “Changing Biota” to encompass responses to structural disturbances as well as biological changes caused by invasions of non-native species, migrations of more southern or low elevation species into HBR, and shifts in relative abundance of existing species.
 Biotic change is different from the other two disturbances in several important ways.
 First, while the drivers of climate change and air pollution are largely external to the HBR ecosystem, biotic change includes forces that are both external (e.g., invasive species) and internal (e.g., succession).
 Further, climate change and air pollution can alter ecosystem processes in ways that feed back and influence biotic change (FIG. 1).